LiInWonderland/Neighborhood-Map-React/README.md

 - View app in different display sizes;

 ## Getting Started
-1. Frok or download this app from [here](https://github.com/lienetunne/Neighborhood-Map-React-)
+1. Fork or download this app from [here](https://github.com/lienetunne/Neighborhood-Map-React-)
 2. Change YOUR-API-KEY to yours
 3. Open the root folder of the app in a terminal